 April Fool's Day, 1993

 Space Shuttle Lands in San Diego.
 (1993) Dave Rickards, a deejay at San Diego's KGB-FM, announced that the space shuttle Discovery had been diverted from Edwards Air Force Base and would land instead at Montgomery Field just outside the city at 8:30 am.
 Thousands of commuters immediately headed there, causing enormous traffic jams that lasted for almost an hour.

 Of course, the shuttle never landed.
-In fact, the Montgomery Field airport would have been far too small for the shuttle to even consider landing there.
-Moreover, there wasn't a shuttle in orbit at the time.
-The police weren't amused by the prank.
-They announced that they would be billing the radio station for the cost of forcing officers to direct the traffic.
-In its defense, the radio station said, "It was a joke.
-We're sorry, but it was April Fools.
+Montgomery Field is far too small for the shuttle to have even considered landing there, and there wasn't a shuttle in orbit at the time.
+The police weren't amused.
+They announced they would be billing the radio station for the cost of forcing officers to direct the traffic.
+In its defense, the radio station said, "It was a joke...
 We're just trying to have some fun."

 Despite a disclaimer beneath the story identifying it as a joke, the report was repeated as fact by Hong Kong's New Evening News and by Agence France-Presse, an international news agency.
 What made the hoax seem credible to many was that intellectuals in Singapore were encouraged to marry each other and have children, and China's leaders were known to have great respect for the Singapore system.